microsoft/AirSim/docs/custom_drone.md

 # AirLib on a Real Drone

 The AirLib library can be compiled and deployed on the companion computer on a real drone.
 For our testing we mounted a Gigabyte Brix BXi7-5500 ultra compact PC on the drone connected to the Pixhawk flight controller over USB.
-The Gigabyte PC is running Ubuntu, so we are able to SSH into it over Wifi:
+The Gigabyte PC is running Ubuntu, so we are able to SSH into it over Wi-Fi:

 ![Flamewheel](images/Flamewheel.png)